patilprajaktab/Notes/README.md

 EditText field for the caption
 Button for taking the photo.
 This should launch the camera intent.

 This app uses SQLite.
-Table has at least two fields:
+Table has two fields:
 Caption field - This is a user-specified text field.
 Path field - This holds the absolute path to the photo.